Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Washington stats and trends

-- Washington has three wins against the spread in 10 games this season.
+- In Washington's 10 games this season, it has three wins against the spread.

-- The Football Team have been favored by 1.5 points or more three times this season and covered the spread in one of them.
+- This season, the Football Team have just one ATS win in three games as a favorite of 1 point or more.

-- Washington's games this year have hit the over five times in 10 opportunities (50%).
+- Washington's games this year have gone over the total in five out of 10 opportunities (50%).

-- When Washington churns out over 401.8 yards, the team is 1-2 against the spread and 2-1 overall.
+- Washington is 1-2 against the spread and 2-1 overall when the team amasses over 401.8 yards.

-- This year, the Football Team have turned the ball over 15 times, six more than the Seahawks' takeaways (9).
+- The Football Team have turned the ball over six more times (15 total) than the Seahawks have forced a turnover (9) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Washington's matchup with the Seahawks.